MaryMahmoodi/EEG_forward_inverse_problem/README.md

 1. EEG is the instant record of our brain electric activity through non-invasive conductive electrodes attached to the scalp.
 EEG is the projection of activities of neural sources from the brain to the scalp.

 2. In what way is EEG formed from neural source activities?
-We call it a forward problem and solve the Poisson's current-electric field (-voltage gradient) equation in the conductive head volume to formulate the projection coefficients from neural source currents to the scalp electrode locations.
+We call it a forward problem and solve the Poisson's current-voltage equation in the conductive head volume in order to formulate the projection coefficients from neural source currents to the scalp electrode locations.
-   The projection coefficients are gathered in a matrix called lead-field.
+   The projection coefficients for each source and Ne electrodes are gathered in a matrix called lead-field (dimension: Ne*3).
+3 referes to 3 cartesian diemensions.

 3. How can we localize the neural sources which are active at an instant of EEG map?
 We call it an inverse problem and solve it based on the forward problem and linear algebra rules.